Difference between c sharp generics and Collections with example

 }

-In case of collections, you can make fool to the compiler but in case of generics, you can't make fool to the compiler as shown below.
+In the case of collections, you can make a fool to the compiler but in the case of generics, you can't make fool to the compiler as shown below.
 Hence Generics provide Type Safety.

-Since compiler enforces type safety with Generics.
-Hence fetching data from Generics don't require typecasting which means your code is clean and easier to write and maintain.
+Since the compiler enforces type safety with Generics.
+Hence fetching data from Generics doesn't require typecasting which means your code is clean and easier to write and maintain.

 As you have seen in the above example, at the time of fetching the data from the ArrayList collection we need to do type casting which causes performance degrades.
-But at the time of fetching the data from the generic List, we don't require to do type casting.
+But at the time of fetching the data from the generic List, we aren't required to do typecasting.
 In this way, Generics provide better performance than collections.

 Read More Articles Related to csharp

 I hope you will enjoy the tips while programming with C#.
 I would like to have feedback from my blog readers.
-Your valuable feedback, question, or comments about this article are always welcome.
+Your valuable feedback, questions, or comments about this article are always welcome.
+Also, Consider our C# Programming Course for a better understanding of all C# concepts

 Accept cookies & close this